nikistochka/gr-coding-challenge/Readme.md

 # Overview
+NOTE: I received this test assignment before the interview with G*****h company.
+Please read Task.md to get it.

 This repository is designed to calculate the productivity of each user based on the number of commits made in the last N days.
 It is only assumption for the practice and should not be used in a real world.

 ## Repository Structure